WardVerc/WardVerc/README.md

 Motivated, I completed a course on freecodecamp.org in responsive web design, covering HTML and CSS.
 Eager to enter the IT field, I sent numerous applications and eventually landed a role as a software tester with a company that recognized my potential.
 Working in this position confirmed I was on the right career path, so I enrolled in a bachelor’s degree program that covered the fundamentals of programming.
 After two years as a tester and completing my studies, the company promoted me to a frontend developer role in 2021.
 <br />
 <br />
 Over the next three years, I worked as a frontend developer at two different companies before transitioning to backend development with Python.
-I love each day as a developer as it is fulfilling, and I continue to enjoy building exciting projects in my free time. 👾
+Now I switched back to frontend development as it's more fulfilling for me than backend development.
+I really love each day working as a developer as it is fulfilling, and I continue to enjoy building exciting projects in my free time. 👾

   </details>